espaces/documentation/README.rst

 User documentation
 ==================

-End-user documentation for eResearch Centre systems powered by Plone.
+End-user documentation for eSpaces, powered by Plone.

-Documentation is available at http://eresearch.rtfd.org, produced after each push to this repository.
+Documentation is available at http://docs.espaces.edu.au, produced after each push to this repository.

 About this documentation